-- What can you recall from the film about student choices (positive and negative)? - In what ways do peers influence the choices students make in the film? - How can teachers help students practice making decisions in a healthy and supported environment?
+- What choices do young adolescents face in middle school? - What can you recall from the film about student choices (positive and negative)? - In what ways do peers influence the choices students make in the film? - How does social media affect a sense of community? - How can teachers help students practice making decisions in a healthy and supported environment?